How Long For Creatine To Work? (1-Week & 1-Month Results)

 However, our bodies can only ingest so much creatine before it becomes waste and we just process it out of our bodies, passing it through our urine.

-The purpose of a maintenance level of creatine is to find the optimal amount creatine necessary to maintain creatine stores in the muscle without generating too much wastage and avoiding other possible side effects like gastrointestinal distress
+The purpose of a maintenance level of creatine is to find the optimal amount of creatine necessary to maintain creatine stores in the muscle without generating too much wastage and avoiding other possible side effects like gastrointestinal distress

 To determine the best maintenance amount of creatine to take there are a couple of approaches to consider:

 • Another tested approach is to determine your maintenance dose based on your body weight which is suggested at around 0.03g to 0.1g of creatine per body weight.
-This approach may benefit athletes or those higher in lean muscle mass because it gives some flexibility around what the optimal creatine maintenance amount is to keep creatine up stores.
+This approach may benefit athletes or those higher in lean muscle mass because it gives some flexibility around what the optimal creatine maintenance amount is to keep creatine stores.

 • It has been suggested that more than 10g of creatine is not necessary for maintenance.